 Can the owner-driver of a vehicle consent to the search of a passenger’s personal property found in the vehicle?
 No!
 Police routinely violate the rights of passengers when a driver gives consent to search a vehicle.

 Consider the following example:

-What if the driver and passenger mutually own a container, bag or box in the car?
+What if the driver and passenger mutually own a container, bag, or box in the car?

 Scope and validity of consent

-Other grounds to search…probable cause
+Other grounds to search: probable cause

 Experienced and Effective Lawyers Challenging Searches and Seizures

 The dedicated attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience fighting illegal searches and seizures.
 We take this responsibility extremely seriously.
 We know it is your freedom on the line.
 We believe in zealously defending your constitutional rights.
-We have successfully represented thousands of clients on state and federal charges in Oakland, Macomb, Wayne, Washtenaw, and Livingston Counties and throughout Michigan.
+We have successfully represented thousands of clients on state and federal charges in Oakland, Macomb, Wayne, Washtenaw, Livingston Counties, and throughout Michigan.
 We have a well-earned reputation for providing the highest quality defense and aggressive representation.